KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-DBF by Helpi90](https://github.com/Helpi90/MMM-DBF)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-DBF.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `XMLHttpRequest` in file `MMM-DBF.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update section (like `## Update`).
-Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-6. Recommendation: The README seems to have a modules array (Found `modules: [`).
-This is usually not necessary.
-Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-7. Recommendation: The README seems to have a config example without a trailing comma.
-Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
-Move on to something better.
-10. Warning: No LICENSE file ([example LICENSE file](https://github.com/KristjanESPERANTO/MMM-WebSpeechTTS/blob/main/LICENSE.md)).
-11. Recommendation: There is no CHANGELOG file.
+2. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-12. Recommendation: There is no CODE_OF_CONDUCT file.
+3. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-13. Recommendation: No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).
+4. Information: There are updates for 1 dependencie(s):
+   - eslint-plugin-import-x  ^4.11.1  →  ^4.12.2

 ### [MMM-DCMetroTimes by kyle-kelly](https://github.com/kyle-kelly/MMM-DCMetroTimes)